scalableminds/amd-optimize/README.md

 This project is no longer actively maintained.
+Mostly, because we use [Webpack](http://webpack.github.io/) in our projects now.
 I am happy to review incoming PRs, though.
 If you would like to become maintainer, please contact me. – [@normanrz](https://github.com/normanrz)

 # amd-optimize [![Build Status](https://drone.io/github.com/scalableminds/amd-optimize/status.png)](https://drone.io/github.com/scalableminds/amd-optimize/latest)